kmsmith137/ch_frb_l1/MANUAL.md

     for each NIC), and the correlator nodes would need to be configured to send four beams to each IP address.

   - The "production-scale" L1 server with link bonding.
+(Link bonding is something we were experimenting with at one point, but are currently leaning toward not using.)

     In this case, the four NIC's behave as one virtual NIC with 4 Gbps bandwidth and one IP address.
 However, we still